charlesneimog/OScofo/README.md

   <h4 align="center">OScofo: OpenScore Follower</h4>
 </p>

-**O**pen **SCO**re **FO**llower (OScofo) is a PureData object is being designed for contemporary music applications.
-This project aims to encourage collaboration among researchers and musicians for contemporary music.
-Here's what you need to know:
+`OScofo` is an open-source project designed to provide score following capabilities for contemporary music applications.
+Originally developed as a PureData (Pd) object, OScofo has now been expanded into a versatile C++ library that integrates seamlessly with multiple environments, including a Python package.
+Currently under development, OScofo is already functional and serves as a valuable tool for researchers and musicians.

 ## Goal